lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ""
 ~~~~~~~~~~~~~~~~~~~~~~~

-CRED_I is the certificate (X509_I) encoded as a CBOR byte string:
-(Note that in this version of the test vectors CRED_I is not a real certificate, but instead a string of random bytes is used)
+In this version of the test vectors CRED_I is not a DER encoded X.509 certificate, but a string of random bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~
-X509_I (101 bytes)
+CRED_I (CBOR unencoded) (101 bytes)
 54 13 20 4c 3e bc 34 28 a6 cf 57 e2 4c 9d ef 59 65 17 70 44 9b ce 7e c6
 56 1e 52 43 3a a5 5e 71 f1 fa 34 b2 2a 9c a4 a1 e1 29 24 ea e1 d1 76 60
 88 09 84 49 cb 84 8f fc 79 5f 88 af c4 9c be 8a fd d1 ba 00 9f 21 67 5e
 8f 6c 77 a4 a2 c3 01 95 60 1f 6f 0a 08 52 97 8b d4 3d 28 20 7d 44 48 65
 02 ff 7b dd a6
 ~~~~~~~~~~~~~~~~~~~~~~~

+CRED_I is defined to be the CBOR bstr containing the credential of the Initiator.

 ~~~~~~~~~~~~~~~~~~~~~~~
 CRED_I (103 bytes)